How to Change Group Policy Settings: A Step-by-Step Guide

 • Press Win + R, type gpmc.msc, and press Enter.

-4. Right-click the GPO and select Edit.
+4. Right-click on the GPO and choose Edit.

 3. Applying the Changes